All Episodes

 Therefore, I ask that you immediately institute an investigation to find out which judges are involved and seek appropriate measures to remove or discipline the judges involved.

-And then she cites the Ryzen, December 16th, 2005 story in the New York Times.
+And then she cites the Ryzen December 16th, 2005 story in the New York Times.

 The relevant paragraph there.

-According to those officials and others, reservations about aspects of the program have all also been expressed by Senator John Rockefeller.
+According to those officials and others, reservations about aspects of the program have also been expressed by Senator John Rockefeller.

-How how will anybody know that if his letter that he wrote to himself was secret?
+And of course, we made the point that how will anybody know that if his letter that he wrote to himself was secret?

-And uh a judge, she said presiding over a secret court that oversees intelligence.
+So I have questions about Rockefeller and a judge, she said, presiding over a secret court that oversees intelligence.

 That's the FISA court, obviously.